Traditional Greek food and mezze

 The Unique Flavours of Volcanic Soil

-Santorini’s volcanic soil does something remarkable to produce.
-The same ash and pumice that creates extraordinary wine grapes also produces some of the most intense-flavoured vegetables in Greece.
-The island’s cherry tomatoes, white eggplants, fava beans, and capers are grown nowhere else.
+Santorini’s volcanic soil does something genuinely strange to produce.
+The same ash and pumice that shapes the island’s extraordinary wine grapes also drives the intensity in its vegetables — and you won’t find these grown anywhere else.
+The cherry tomatoes here taste almost sun-dried even when fresh.
+The white eggplants, fava beans, and capers are island exclusives, full stop.

 Foods You Must Try in Santorini